 Need some inspiration and new destinations to discover?
 Need a cultural escape, tropical paradise, get amongst rugged landscapes or just somewhere someone recommends?
 Wherever you are looking for your next holiday, here are six movie set locations that you can actually experience yourself or inspire your wanderlust.
 At Flight Centre know that real life is as beautiful as the movies.

 A truly invigorating destination, Zhangjiajie offers some of China's most unique scenery as well as endless paths to explore the national park.
 Admire incredible views over unique tower-like formations found in the rugged forest terrain.
-These incredible quartz-sandstone rock and tree formations inspired the floating Hallelujah Mountains featured in the 2009 film Avatar!
+These incredible quartz-sandstone rocks and tree formations inspired the floating Hallelujah Mountains featured in the 2009 film Avatar!

 Getting there: Direct flights from Shanghai to Hunan

 Ta Prohm, Angkor, Cambodia

 The spectacular Ta Prohm Temple located in the ancient city of Angkor in Siem Reap is as surreal and mystical as you see in Lara Croft: Tomb Raider.
 This amazing temple with twisted trees and jungle surroundings was built in the 12th and 13th century and remains to this day similar in appearance to when it was discovered in 1860.